 - 1. Log in to the CloudStack UI as an administrator or end user. - 2.
 In the left navigation, choose Network. - 3.
 In the Select view, select VPN Customer Gateway. - 4.
-Select the VPN customer gateway you want to work with. - 5.
-To modify the required parameters, click the Edit VPN Customer Gateway button - 6.
-To remove the VPN customer gateway, click the Delete VPN Customer Gateway button - 7.
-Click OK.
+Select the VPN customer gateway you want to work with.

+6. To remove the VPN customer gateway, click the Delete VPN Customer Gateway button

-15.17.4.2.
+15.25.4.2.
 Creating a VPN gateway for the VPC

-- 1. Log in to the CloudStack UI as an administrator or end user. - 2.
-In the left navigation, choose Network. - 3.
-In the Select view, select VPC. - All the VPCs that you have created for the account is listed in the page. - 4.
-Click the Configure button of the VPC to which you want to deploy the VMs. - The VPC page is displayed where all the tiers you created are listed in a diagram. - 5.
-Click the Settings icon.
-The following options are displayed. - IP Addresses
+- 1. Log in to the CloudStack UI as an administrator or end user.

+- 2. In the left navigation, choose Network.

+- 3. In the Select view, select VPC.

+All the VPCs that you have created for the account is listed in the page.

+4. Click the Configure button of the VPC to which you want to deploy the VMs.

+The VPC page is displayed where all the tiers you created are listed in a diagram.

+5. Click the Settings icon.

-- Gateways
+- Private Gateways

+- Public IP Addresses

-- Site-to-Site VPN
+- Site-to-Site VPNs

-- Network ACLs
+- Network ACL Lists

 - 6. Select Site-to-Site VPN.